 First of all, the lighting conditions must be perfect.
-This means that you should be sitting in a dark room with no windows (or shades drawn) to prevent any outside light sources from entering the room.
-Use a common desk lamp with a 75W incandescent bulb positioned approximately 18 inches above the coin.
+This means that you should be sitting in a dark room with no windows (or shades are drawn) to prevent any outside light sources from entering the room.
+Use an ordinary desk lamp with a 75W incandescent bulb positioned approximately 18 inches above the coin.
 Use a 5X to 10X magnifying glass and look at the coin from different angles.
-Usually hairlines will start becoming visible when holding the coin at a 45° angle to the light and your eye.
+Usually, hairlines will start becoming visible when holding the coin at a 45° angle to the light and your eye.
 Rotate the coin under the light and look in the mirror-like fields for small hairlines.

 03 of 05

 Proof 68 (PR-68)

 Some discoloration, small spots or light stains may be visually apparent on the coin.
-This will usually impact eye appeal to the point where it is not optimal for similar type coins.
+These imperfections will usually impact eye appeal to the point where it is not optimal for similar type coins.
 If small problems are visible with the naked eye, this will usually qualify the coin as Proof 68.
-However, the problems must not be significant to the point where the coin would be considered an impaired or damaged proof.
+However, the issues must not be significant to the point where the coin would be considered an impaired or damaged proof.

 Pay attention to the mirror-like fields and look for patches of hairlines.
 Use the lighting method described above in the description of Proof 69.
 Make sure you use a magnifying glass and rotate the coin under the light.
-Look at both sides of the coin in order to confirm your grade.
+Look at both sides of the coin to confirm your grade.

 Sometimes a spot or two may be hiding in more complex areas of the design.
-For example, a spot on Roosevelt's ear on a dime may not be as obvious as a spot on his cheek or four head.
+For example, a spot on Roosevelt's ear on a dime may not be as apparent as a spot on his cheek or four head.
 Make sure you inspect all areas of the design for any imperfections.

 04 of 05